Does Home Insurance Cover Appliances? Breakdown vs Damage Explained

 What is equipment breakdown coverage and is it worth it?

-Equipment breakdown coverage is an optional endorsement you can add to your homeowners policy for roughly $25–$50 per year.
-It covers sudden and accidental mechanical or electrical failures in appliances and home systems that a standard policy excludes — things like motor burnouts, power surges, and short circuits.
-Given that a single HVAC repair can cost thousands of dollars, most homeowners with newer, higher-value appliances will find it well worth the modest annual cost.
+Equipment breakdown coverage is an optional endorsement you can add to your homeowners policy for roughly $25 to $50 per year in 2026.
+It covers sudden and accidental mechanical or electrical failures in appliances and home systems that a standard policy excludes, including motor burnouts, power surges, and short circuits.
+Given that a single HVAC repair can cost thousands of dollars, most homeowners with newer, higher-value appliances or smart home devices will find it well worth the modest annual cost.

 What's the difference between appliance insurance and a home warranty?

-The terms are sometimes used interchangeably, but a home warranty is a service contract — not insurance — that covers the repair or replacement of appliances and systems that break down from normal wear and tear.
-Appliance insurance (or equipment breakdown coverage) is an endorsement added to your homeowners policy and typically covers sudden, accidental failures like electrical surges.
-A home warranty usually costs $300–$800 per year plus a service fee per visit, while equipment breakdown coverage is far cheaper but more narrowly focused on sudden failures rather than age-related decline.
+The terms are sometimes used interchangeably, but a home warranty is a service contract (not insurance) that covers the repair or replacement of appliances and systems that break down from normal wear and tear.
+Appliance insurance or equipment breakdown coverage is an endorsement added to your homeowners policy and typically covers sudden, accidental failures like electrical surges.
+In 2026, a home warranty averages about $73 per month plus a service fee of around $108 per visit, while equipment breakdown coverage is far cheaper but more narrowly focused on sudden failures rather than age-related decline.

 Compare Home Insurance Plans in Ohio